Skip to content

 }

-Do a test run of the sentry node setup:
+Do a test run of the sentry node setup by running the following command:

 playbook: playbooks/network.yml